Wicklow County Council

 Wicklow County Council (Comhairle Chontae Chill Mhantáin) is the local authority of County Wicklow, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 32 elected members.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the title of Cathaoirleach (chairperson).
 The county administration is headed by chief executive, Emer O'Gorman.
 The county town is Wicklow.

 History

+Wicklow County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Wicklow.
+It succeeded the judicial county of Wicklow, with the addition of the part of the town of Bray which was formerly in County Dublin.

 Originally Wicklow County Council held its meetings in Wicklow Courthouse.
 The county council moved to a new facility, known as County Buildings, in 1977.

 Regional Assembly

 Wicklow County Council has three representatives on the Eastern and Midland Regional Assembly who are part of the Eastern Strategic Planning Area Committee.

 Elections

-Members of Wicklow County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).